 Subject to some exceptions that are set out in the Australian Privacy Principles you can gain access to the personal information that we hold about you.

-To make a request to access your personal information, you will need to submit a request to the Privacy Officer verifying your identity and specifying what information you require.
-The Privacy Officer will respond to your request within a reasonable period after the request is made and provide access to the information in the manner requested, if it is reasonable and practicable to do so.
+To make a request to access your personal information, you will need to submit a request to Management verifying your identity and specifying what information you require.
+Management will respond to your request within a reasonable period after the request is made and provide access to the information in the manner requested, if it is reasonable and practicable to do so.

 We may impose a moderate charge in providing access.
-Our Privacy Officer will discuss this with you.
+Management will discuss this with you.
 You should also anticipate that it may take time to process your application for access as there may be a need to retrieve information from storage and review it in order to determine what information is relevant.

 If we refuse to provide you with access to your personal information, we will notify you in writing of the reasons for the refusal and the process for escalation regarding this refusal.